mccaidan/parambiltakehome/README.md

 ## Assumptions
 * The information in the PDF is about one person
 * Security of the third party LLM API is not a concern
+* The input of the PDF can be a command line argument, as it's cleaner than using the input() function

 ## Limitations
 * This tool can only handle one PDF at a time in its current state, but could handle multiple with some minor tweaks